Kotlin/kotlinx.reflect.lite/ReadMe.md

 While Kotlin has its own reflection library, its size is currently above 2Mb which may be unacceptable in some circumstances, for example on Android.

-The size of the minimized version of this library is about 100Kb plus the dependency on protobuf-java.
+The size of the minimized version of this library is about 260Kb.

 #### What is supported?